The client is committed.

 You can add text blocks, images and attachments, even contract terms.

 The integration with Unsplash lets you create beautiful, on‑brand, professional proposals in just minutes with the drag‑and‑drop builder.

 If you’re budget-conscious, the great news is Hectic also saves you money.

-The platform is free for your first customer.
-Unlimited customers costs $11.99 a month for as long as you choose to use the platform.
+The platform is free for all your essentials - clients, projects, and proposals.
+The pro plan is $11.99 a month for as long as you choose to use the platform.
 That’s not just for proposal software, it includes tools to manage your entire freelance business (Consider: Netflix Premium is $17.99 a month and all you can do is Netflix and chill or search for the next series to binge watch!).